 - High and Low Temperatures.
 Many extreme temperature conditions are becoming more common.
 Since the 1970s, unusually hot summer days (highs) have become more common over the last few decades in the United States.
 Unusually hot summer nights (lows) have become more common at an even faster rate.
 This trend indicates less “cooling off” at night.
 Although the United States has experienced many winters with unusually low temperatures, unusually cold winter temperatures have become less common—particularly very cold nights (lows).
 Record-setting daily high temperatures have become more common than record lows.

 - U.S. and Global Precipitation.
 Total annual precipitation has increased over land areas in the United States and worldwide.
-Since 1901, precipitation has increased at an average rate of 0.1 inches per decade over land areas worldwide.
+Since 1901, precipitation has increased at an average rate of 0.2 inches per decade over the contiguous 48 states.
 However, shifting weather patterns have caused certain areas, such as the Southwest, to experience less precipitation than usual.

 - Heavy Precipitation.
 In recent years, a higher percentage of precipitation in the United States has come in the form of intense single-day events.
 The prevalence of extreme single-day precipitation events remained fairly steady between 1910 and the 1980s but has risen substantially since then.
 Nationwide, nine of the top 10 years for extreme one-day precipitation events have occurred since 1996.
 The occurrence of abnormally high annual precipitation totals (as defined by the National Oceanic and Atmospheric Administration) has also increased.

 - Tropical Cyclone Activity.
 Tropical storm activity in the Atlantic Ocean, the Caribbean, and the Gulf of Mexico has increased during the past 20 years.
 Storm intensity, a measure of strength, duration, and frequency, is closely related to variations in sea surface temperature in the tropical Atlantic and has risen noticeably during that time.
 However, changes in observation methods over time make it difficult to know for sure whether a longer-term increase in storm activity has occurred.
 Records collected since the late 1800s suggest that the actual number of hurricanes per year has not increased.